TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Proposed Methodology

 \subsubsection{Representation Extraction}

-The first approach is to extract representations from the deepest layer of TERA, which is essentially the hidden states of the last Transformer Encoder layer.
+We first use the weighted sum technique to investigate which layer is best for representation extraction.
+We use a learnable weighted sum to integrate hidden states from all layers of the self-supervised model when training with downstream tasks, similar to the ELMO~\cite{elmo} approach.
+We then analyze the learned weights and find that for TERA, APC~\cite{apc1, apc2}, and vq-wav2vec ~\cite{vq_wav2vec}, the weighted sum always favors the last layer the most (we investigate with phoneme and speaker classification tasks).
+Hence in this work, we extract representations from TERA’s deepest layer, which is essentially the hidden states of the last Transformer Encoder layer.
 The extracted representation is fed to downstream classifiers as input and replacing surface features.
-Parameters of TERA is frozen when training downstream tasks in this approach.
+Parameters of TERA are frozen when training downstream tasks in this approach.
 In later experiments, we use this approach if not specified otherwise.